Susiee03/cs61b/proj2/gitlet-design.md

 ![img_3.png](img_3.png)

 2. `add(String filename)` - needs blobs, add stages, be careful about the rm.
-* only one file may be added at one time.
+* Constraint: only one file may be added at one time.
 <!-- double space (`  `) and `-`/`*` to create a sublist, if you don't want a sublist, remove all sapces-->
 <!-- recommend: https://stackoverflow.com/questions/30140595/show-whitespace-characters-in-visual-studio-code -->
-  * make sure the added file being staged for addition
+* Make sure the added file being staged for addition, so the stage class should be included in this command.
 ![img_4.png](img_4.png)

-3.  `commit(String message)` - clone the parent commit, then put add stage area's tracked file into commit or removed the tracked file in remove stage area.
+3.  `commit(String message)` - first clone the parent commit, then put add stage area's tracked file into commit or removed the tracked file in remove stage area.
 After commit, clear the stage area.

 ![img.png](img.png)
 <!-- opinion: blockquote (`>`), instead of `//` is a better option if you really want to indicate this line is special.
 E.g., explain the original reference-->
 > learnt from the helper video.
 * feel free to add the helper function.
+When implementing add and commit method, try to increase the code usage.

 4. `rm (String filename)` - 3 different cases, unstage the file if it is currently in staged for addition.
-If the file is tracked in current commit, stage it for removal and remove it in CWD
+If the file is tracked in current commit, stage it for removal and remove it in CWD.

-5. `log()` - show the information of commit
+5. `log()` - show the information of commit.
 6. `global_log()` - similar to log method, but doesn't care about the order of commit.
 7. `status()` - show the four gitlet area's information.
 8. `checkout()` - 3 different cases, try to split each situation in different helper